jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/feedback/FromOthers.md

 when trying to save to a new path by writing it, it gets permission denied or no such file or directory.

 BIMBO can only be run once per spyder instance, only restarting spyder enables to run the script again. replugging arduino does the job as well, or use a different IDE.
+Doesn't happen on MAC